ajaygupta001/Drum-kit-play/README.md

 1. Download or clone the repository onto your machine.
 2. Extract the .zip file.
 3. Open .html file in your browser.
-5. Alternatively you can click on the following [Site Link](https://jsoto3000.github.io/js-Drum-Kit-master/ "Site Link") to view.